tobier/dotfiles-cachyos/README.md

 # dotfiles-cachyos
-My dotfiles I use for maximize my productivity in CacyOS
+My dotfiles I use for maximize my productivity in CachyOS